-3.2 Sender-oriented Techniques
+3.2 Sender-Based Techniques

-Usage Regulation: To effectively throttle spam at the source, ISPs and ESPs (Email Service Providers) have taken various measures such as blocking port 25, SMTP authentication, to regulate the usage of email services.
-Message submission protocol [9] has been proposed to replace SMTP, when a message is submitted from an MUA (Mail User Agent) to its MTA.
+3.2.1 Usage Regulation.
+To effectively throttle spam at the source, ISPs and ESPs (E-mail Service Providers) have taken various measures such as blocking port 25, SMTP authentication, to regulate the usage of e-mail services.
+Message submission protocol [Gellens and Klensin 1998] has been proposed to replace SMTP, when a message is submitted from an MUA to its MTA.

-Cost-based approaches: Borrowing the idea of postage from regular mail systems, many cost-based anti-spam techniques [5, 11, 14, 23, 32] attempt to shift the cost of thwarting spam from receiver side to sender side.
-All these techniques assume that the average email cost for a normal user is trivial and negligible, but the accumulative charge for a spammer will be high enough to drive them out of business.
+3.2.2 Cost-based approaches.
+Borrowing the idea of postage from regular mail systems, many cost-based anti-spam proposals [Microsoft 2003; Back 1997; Krishnamurthy and Blackmond 2004; Walfish et al. 2006] attempt to shift the cost of thwarting spam from the receiver side to the sender side.
+All these techniques assume that the average e-mail cost for a normal user is negligible, but the accumulative charge for a spammer will be high enough to drive him out of business.
 Cost concept may have different forms in different proposals.
-Bonded Sender [5] advocates associating email with real money, while SHRED [23] proposes affixing electronic stamps to messages.
-Both centralized [11, 23] and distributed [32] cost enforcement mechanisms have been proposed.
+SHRED [Krishnamurthy and Blackmond 2004] proposes to affix each mail with an electronic stamp and punish spammers by reducing their stamp quotas and charging them real money, while Penny Black Project [2003] enforces a sender to pay e-mail postage by associating a CPU or memory intensive computation with an e-mail sending process.
+The computation result, called Proof-of-work, is attached with the message and can be easily validated by the recipient.